Dan Collison

 Information architecture

-A sitemap with a completely restructured page architecture
+A sitemap with a completely restructured site architecture

-A navigational Figma prototype to demonstrate the new IA
+A navigational Figma prototype to demonstrate the new information architecture

-A list of UI requirements to rejuvenate poorly performing interfaces
+A list of requirements to inform the redesign of underperforming interfaces

 Partial sitemap Figma prototype

-I had the CEO and CPO sign off on all three artefacts before starting the final design phase of the project.
+The senior leadership approved all three artefacts before I started the final phase of the project.

 UI design

-I applied the design language and system to every UI.
+I applied the design language and design system to every user interface.

 I folded in my learnings from the previous phases to improve the content and functionality.